Spencerx/FISSURE/README.md

 **Installation**

-For adding SSH keys to GitHub:
+For adding SSH keys to GitHub and cloning with SSH (needed for contributing):
 ```
 ssh-keygen -t ed25519
 cat ~/.ssh/id_ed25519.pub